SER-3604/saadat.xyz/README.md

 runs without any other dependencies and compiles template files into plain HTML.

 That doesn't exist, so I decided to stick with just plain HTML files.

+## Why does it have a FOSS license?

+If anyone wants to copy an element from my website, they can easily and freely do so.